ProUM: Projection-based Utility Mining on Sequence Data: Proposed Utility Mining Algorithm: ProUM

 {\textbf{Input:}} {\textbf{Output:}}

 {\textbf{Input:}} {\textbf{Output:}}

-The details of projection and searching procedure are presented at Algorithm \ref{AlgorithmProjectSpan}.
-When visiting a node/sequence $t$, ProUM first initializes two sets, such as $iItem$ = $ \emptyset$ and $sItem$ = $ \emptyset$ (Line 1).
-Then it scans the projected utility-array $(D.ua)|_t$ once to obtain the promising items for $I$-\textit{Concatenation} and $S$-\textit{Concatenation} (Line 2).
-Note that in the \textit{SEU} value of each item is calculated simultaneously during this utility-array scanning (Line 2).
+The details of the projection and searching procedure are presented in Algorithm \ref{AlgorithmProjectSpan}.
+When visiting a node/sequence $t$, ProUM first initializes two sets, $iItem$ = $ \emptyset$ and $sItem$ = $ \emptyset$ (Line 1).
+Then, to obtain the promising items for $I$-\textit{Concatenation} and $S$-\textit{Concatenation} (Line 2), it scans the projected utility-array $(D.ua)|_t$ once.
+Note that the \textit{SEU} value of each item is calculated simultaneously during the utility-array scanning (Line 2).
 After obtaining the updated two sets of $iItem$ and $sItem$, ProUM removes unpromising items that have \textit{SEU}$(i_j) < \delta$ $\times $ $ u(D)$ in $iItem$ and $sItem$, respectively (Lines 3 to 4, the PUK strategy).
-Then all these items in $iItem$ and $sItem$ may be used to generated the promising extensions $t'$ as descendant of $t$.
+Next, all these items in $iItem$ and $sItem$ may be used to generate the promising extensions $t'$ as descendant of $t$.
 The process of items in $iItem$ is shown in Lines 5 to 14.
-For a new extension $t'$ which prefix is $t$ (Line 6), it first constructs the projected sub-utility-array $(D.ua)|_t'$ based on the previous utility-array $(D.ua)|_t$ (Line 7).
+For a new extension $t'$ whose prefix is $t$ (Line 6), it first constructs the projected sub-utility-array $(D.ua)|_t'$ based on the previous utility-array $(D.ua)|_t$ (Line 7).
 At the same time, the \textit{SEU} value of this $I$-\textit{Concatenation} can be calculated.
 Then, ProUM checks this $t'$ whether is able to be the extension as descendant of $t$.
-It uses the PUK strategy (Line 8, using \textit{SEU} upper bound).
-If its \textit{SEU} $< \delta$ $\times $ $ u(D)$, ProUM backtracks to the parent of $t$.
-Otherwise, ProUM continues to check the overall utility of this extension $t'$, and outputs $t'$ as a final HUSP if $t'$ satisfies $\delta$ $\times $ $ u(D)$ (Lines 9 to 11).
-Besides, ProUM calls the \textbf{Project-Search} procedure to begin next projection and search with respect to prefix $t'$ (Line 12).
+The PUK strategy is used (Line 8, using \textit{SEU} upper bound).
+If its \textit{SEU} $< \delta$ $\times $ $ u(D)$, then ProUM backtracks to the parent of $t$; otherwise, ProUM continues to check the overall utility of this extension $t'$ and outputs $t'$ as a final HUSP if $t'$ satisfies $\delta$ $\times $ $ u(D)$ (Lines 9 to 11).
+Additionally, ProUM calls the \textbf{Project-Search} procedure to begin the next projection and search with respect to prefix $t'$ (Line 12).
 Finally, ProUM recursively explores the other extension nodes in $iItem$ (Line 5) in a similar manner.
 Similarly, ProUM performs the above procedure to handle each $S$-extension item in \textit{sItem} (Lines 15 to 24).